zabbix/zabbix/src/go/plugins/mqtt/README.md

 - mqtt.get["tcp://host:1885","path/to/#"]
 - mqtt.get["tcp://host:1885","path/+/topic"]

 **Note!** Broker URI should not contain query parameters.
-If scheme or port are provided the host should also be provided.
+If scheme or port is provided the host should also be provided.

 ## Supported keys